gilbertginsberg/awesome-small-dev-shops/README.md

     * office managers
 * a recruiter looking for elite tech talent
 * an awesome small dev shop wanting to learn about your fellow awesome small dev shops
-* tech conference organizers looking for sponsors
+* a tech conference organizer looking for sponsors
-* anyone to stay up to speed with the latest in software development because awesome small dev shops tend to have an information rich blog, newsletter, and/or podcast.
+* or anyone wanting to stay up to speed with the latest in software development because awesome small dev shops tend to have information rich blogs, newsletters, and/or podcasts.